 Around 2:00pm my amazing L&D nurse Haley woke me up from my nap to let me know that the doctor was coming to check my dilation.
 The on-call doctor from my OB practice confirmed that I was at 10cm — it was time to have our baby!
 My entire body was shaking like a leaf with nerves as Haley adjusted the space to prepare for delivery.
 With Haley and Matt’s help I started pushing through my first contraction at 2:25pm.
 After two subsequent contraction pushes (3 pushes held for 10 seconds each), Haley told me to stop pushing while she called the OB/GYN back in to deliver our baby!
 After the doctor arrived I pushed through two more contractions and Sophie emerged!
 She made her debut at 2:45pm weighing 8lbs 13.6oz and was 20.5 inches long.

 She’s more than we ever dreamed of and we absolutely adore her!
-I didn’t cry at all during labor, but I most definitely sobbed when they put Sophie on my chest for the first time — it was absolute and utter bliss!
-We are so beyond grateful for a healthy pregnancy & baby; I still can’t believe that she’s finally here!
+I didn’t cry at all during labor, but I most definitely sobbed when they put Sophie on my chest for the first time — it was complete and utter bliss!
+We are so beyond grateful for a healthy pregnancy & baby; I still can’t believe that our sweet girl is finally here!

 After some skin-to-skin with Sophie, the doctor stitching me up (😩 ugh!) and Haley cleaning Sophie up a bit (taking her measurements and administering her Hep B and Vitamin K shots, etc.), I got a little something to eat from the hospital cafeteria (SO.
 HUNGRY.).
 We remained in the birthing suite for a couple of hours until I got some feeling back in my legs.
 At 5:15pm we were moved to our room in the recovery ward where we spent our first couple of days as a family of three!